dpiloni/Active-UCITS-Strategy-with-Regularization-Methods-in-US-Equity-Market/README.md

 <img width="555" alt="montante" src="https://user-images.githubusercontent.com/78954578/130251583-e901ccbc-b72f-4090-8430-0c3e1421b949.png">

-* Starting from a 1000$ capital, the cumulative profits of the strategy over 13 years (2008-2020) would have reach 12.800$, while the same amount invested in the market would have allowed to obtain a final wealth of approximately 2.500$.
+* Starting from a 1000$ capital, the cumulative profits of the strategy over 13 years (2008-2020) would have reached 12.800$, while the same amount invested in the market would have allowed to obtain a final wealth of approximately 2.500$.

 ### Yearly performance: